-Last summer, I was checking my girls over from head to toe.
+I frequently check my girls over from head to toe.
 I like to do that on a regular basis to make sure they are happy and healthy.
 Much to my dismay, I noticed that Reba had a case of bumblefoot.
 At first glance, I thought she maybe just had some dirt stuck to the bottom of her feet.
 But, upon further inspection, it was definitely a case of bumblefoot.
 What is bumblefoot you may ask?

 According to poultrydvm.com, “Bumblefoot, also known as footpad dermatitis or pododermatitis refers to any inflammatory or degenerative condition of the chicken's foot.
 It occurs commonly in birds kept in captivity.
 If bumblefoot is recognized during the early stages, it is relatively easy to treat.
 Often all that's needed is simple management and environmental modifications.”

 Bumblefoot is caused by the staphylococcus aureus bacteria which can enter the chicken’s feet through an abrasion, cut, sliver or other injury.
 It’s most common in obese birds, birds with decreased blood supply, unequal weight bearing birds, or birds that stand for prolonged periods of time.
 Bumblefoot can be painful for your chickens and can even lead to death if left untreated.

 The good news is that you can treat bumblefoot non-surgically!
 My son and I treated Reba with no problem and she’s doing great to this day.

 Chlorhexidine solution, betadine, or hydrogen peroxide (little more harsh)